 Starting a BSc in Biochemistry in Sydney, he changed to a BSc Psych, then transferred to the University of Wollongong to do a BA Psych.
 There he discovered History and Philosophy of Science,which was to become his major and eventually, his Honours Degree.
 He transferred to the University of New South Wales in Sydney to pursue a PhD on a government scholarship, claiming from the start that his degree was simply practice to write large, cogent volumes of material.
 A short time before handing in his dissertation, he realized that academia wasn't going to fulfill his ambitions and he stepped out into the workforce, joining a couple of IT companies in succession, until he found one that stuck.

 Since then, he has continued to write and publish, primarily these days as Jay Caselberg.
-He currently still works in the consulting industry on international projects.
 He writes across many genres, both at short story and novel length, crossing the boundaries of Science Fiction, Fantasy, Mystery, and the Literary, generally with a dark edge.
 His short stories have consistently appeared in Year's Best volumes and recommended reading lists.
+His poetry has appeared in a number and been shortlisted for awards.